 How to File in Small Claims Court in North Carolina

-Step-by-Step Filing Instructions
+Official sourceStep-by-Step Filing Instructions

 File a Magistrate Summons at the Clerk of Superior Court

-File in the county where the defendant lives
+File in the county where the defendant lives or where venue is proper

 Required Forms

-- ๐Complaint on Magistrate Summons (AOC-CVM-100)
+- -Complaint on Magistrate Summons (AOC-CVM-100)

 How to Serve the Defendant